 You can find additional sex-related crimes we defend in our A-Z California crimes library or on our listing of California crimes by code section.

-In addition to a jail or prison sentence, a conviction of a California sex crime can require registration on the California Meagan’s Law website – often for life.
+In addition to a lengthy jail or prison sentence, a conviction of a California sex crime can require registration on the California Meagan’s Law website – sometimes for life.

 - You were the victim of a false accusation;